-The intellectual property rights to the North West PMI provided herein are owned by or licensed to Markit Economics Limited.
-Any unauthorised use, including but not limited to copying, distributing, transmitting or ortherwise of any data appearing is not permitted without Markit's prior consent.
-Markit shall not have any liability, duty or obligation for or relating to the content or information ("data") contained herein, any errors, inaccuracies, omissions or delays in the data, or for any actions taken in reliance thereon.
-In no event shall Markit be liable for any special, incidental, or consequential damages, arising out of the use of the data.
-Purchasing Managers' Index® and PMI® are either registered trade marks of Markit Economics Limited.
+The intellectual property rights to the North West PMI provided herein are of Markit Economics Limited.
+Any unauthorised use, including but not limited to copying, distributing, transmitting or otherwise of any data appearing is not permitted without Markit's prior consent.
+Markit shall not have any liability, duty or obligation for or relating to the content or information ("data") or relating to the content or information ("data") contained herein, any errors, inaccuracies, omissions or delays in the data, or for any actions taken in reliance thereon.
+In no event shall Markit be liable for any special, incidental, or consequential damages, arising out of the use of the Markit Economics and PMI® are either registered trade marks of Markit Economics Limited or licensed to Markit Economics Limited or licensed to Markit Economics Limited. or licensed to Markit Economics Limited.
 Lloyds Bank Commercial Banking use the above marks under licence.
 Markit is a registered trade mark of Markit Group Limited.